shwetank/extension-docs/tut_message_passing.md

 ---
 layout: default-withsidebar
-title: Message Passing
+title: Passing Messages in extensions
 author: shwetankdixit
 copyright: opera-ccby
 ---

-# Passing Messages in Extensions

 Communicating and passing messages around is an essential part in developing extensions.
 Let’s take a look at the different ways to do that using the Opera Extensions API.